 Live Well UT Initiatives

-This group works to utilize the student voice to change the conversation about mental health on college campuses, educates students on mental health issues and advocates to reduce related stigmas.
+Active Minds – This group works to utilize the student voice to change the conversation about mental health on college campuses, educates students on mental health issues and advocates to reduce related stigma.

-Mirror Image seeks to empower University of Tampa students to maintain positive body esteem based on recognition of what they can and cannot control in regard to size and shape.
-Their vision is to transform the societal view of beauty in a way that transcends the individual to accept and feel good about themselves.
+Mirror Image – Mirror image seeks to empower UT students to maintain positive body esteem based on recognition of what they can and cannot control in regard to size and shape.